matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 ## Step 6: Verify upgradable contracts

-To verify our upgradable contracts we need to the proxy address we previously used in our upgrade script.
+For the verification of our upgradable contracts, it's essential to utilize the proxy address that was specified in our upgrade script.

-With that execute the following command:
+To proceed with verification, execute the following command:

 ::code-group